 Jacques Verhaak, President and CFO

-Jacques G. Verhaak spent the first 12 years of his professional career climbing the corporate ladder in the Food Service Industry.
+After obtaining a BS degree from Cornell University, Jacques Verhaak spent more than a decade of his professional career climbing the corporate ladder in the Food Service Industry.
 His last position, before going on his own as a true entrepreneur, was as Vice President of Operations for a major Airline Catering Company.
-After successfully meeting the challenges of the corporate environment, Jacques bought a printing company that he grew into a larger and successful enterprise, which he then sold.
-After a brief retirement, he was recruited by a major print merchant where he served as president for a number of years.
-Today, along with his role with CityInk, he is a director of a public company, Transglobal Capital Management.
+After successfully meeting the challenges of the corporate environment, Jacques bought a printing company that he grew into a larger enterprise, which he then sold.
+He was recruited by a major print merchant as President and significantly improved the results of the business during the number of years he served in that capacity.
+During a brief retirement, he met Bob Towery and together decided to form one more publishing venture.
+A decade later that venture is now known as CityInk Company, continuing the high standards for quality set by Bob in his many successful years as the leading publisher of books showcasing communities.

 Ardith Bradshaw, Executive Publisher